haiwangio/t3content_bootstrap4/README.md

 ### Contribution guidelines ###

-* We are happy, of you contribute with us!
+* We are happy, when you contribute with us!
 * Merge requests are wished,
 * PSR-2 guidlines